tarantool/tarantool/doc/sphinx/reference/tap.rst

         :param lua-value value:
         :param string test-name: name of test

-        :return: true of false.
+        :return: true or false.
         :rtype:  boolean

     .. method:: is_deeply(got, expected, test-name)

-        Recursive version of ``tap-test:is(...)``, which can be be used to compare tables as well as scalar values.
+        Recursive version of ``taptest:is(...)``, which can be be used to compare tables as well as scalar values.

-        :return: true of false.
+        :return: true or false.
         :rtype:  boolean

         :param lua-value got: actual result